-Anthony Brand, also known as Tony Brand, was partner in charge at Forbes & Fitzhardinge during his design of the Two Rocks shopping centre complex, which was awarded a Design award in 1976 and a Bronze Medal for Architectural excellence in 1979.86 The following places were also designed by Brand whilst he was with Forbes and Fitzhardinge:
+Anthony Brand, also known as Tony Brand, was partner in charge at Forbes & Fitzhardinge during his design of the Two Rocks shopping centre complex, which was awarded a Design award in 1976 and a Bronze Medal for Architectural excellence in 1979.81 The following places were also designed by Brand whilst he was with Forbes and Fitzhardinge:

 - P9823 Hampton Senior High School (Assessment Program) a predominantly two and three storey high school complex principally developed in three main stages between 1966-1970.
-This place is a fine example of Post World War II Brutalist architecture and is considered a rare application of the style to a school. - P26251 South City Beach Kiosk (Within P9108 City Beach and Floreat Beach Precinct - HCWA Assessment Program) - a concrete beach kiosk designed in Late Twentieth Century Brutalist and Late Twentieth Century Organic styles constructed in 1970, which forms a distinctive element at City Beach.
+This place is a fine example of Post World War II Brutalist architecture and is considered a rare application of the style to a school. - P26251 South City Beach Kiosk (Within P9108 City Beach and Floreat Beach Precinct - HCWA Assessment Program) - a concrete beach kiosk designed in Late Twentieth Century Brutalist and Late Twentieth Century Organic styles constructed in 1970, which forms a distinctive element at City Beach. - P24341 UWA Music Department (P13702 University of Western Australia-Crawley Campus - HCWA Assessment Program) - a two and three storey complex of buildings constructed from 1976 in an interpretation of the Late Twentieth Century Perth Regional Style.